Plymouth XNR: Features

 The XNR uses both the chassis and "G-Series" Slant-6 straight-six engine from the Valiant, both of which were new for the 1960 model year.

 In Chrysler's Slant-6, the row of cylinders is inclined 30° from vertical.
 There are two common models of the engine; the LG, with a deck height of 9.06 in, and the RG, with a deck height of 10.680 in.
 The LG has a bore and stroke of 3.40 × 3.125 in, and displaces 170 cuin.
 The RG has a bore of 3.40 in, and a stroke of either 3.64 in or 4.125 in, for displacements of 198 cuin and 225 cuin respectively.
 Connecting rod lengths vary from engine to engine.
 The XNR is fitted with a 170 cubic inch LG, which is the only version low enough to fit under the car's hood.

 The engine was fitted with Chrysler's Hyper Pak performance package.
-When so equipped, the 170 cubic inch Slant-6 typically developed around 148 hp.
+A 170 cubic inch Slant-6 with Hyper Pak typically developed around 148 hp.
 Apart from the Hyper Pak kit, the engine in the XNR is distinguished by being one of just twelve Slant-6s built to "NASCAR" specifications, which included other upgrades.
 It is thus related to the engines that powered Slant-6 Valiants to the first seven positions in the inaugural Cannonball Compact Car Division NASCAR race held in January 1960 at Daytona.
 A power output of 250 hp is often quoted for the engine in the XNR.